GokulPraveen2001/Gokul_Food_App/README.md

 ## This Food App was created by me as a part of my internship project at Internshala.I have used Kotlin for backend app development and Xml for frontend app development.

-## Here the app retrieves its information from a web database for the list of restaurants and the menu item.
+## Here the app retrieves its information from a web database for the list of restaurants and the menu items.

 ## The favorite restaurants are stored in a local Room Database.